-Students will NOT be permitted to use cell phones / personal electronic devices and head phones / ear buds in the hallways during the school hours of 7:30 - 2:30 (cell phones / personal devices need to be stored away in bags, purses or pockets).
+Students will NOT be permitted to use cell phones / personal electronic devices and headphones / earbuds in the hallways during the school hours of 7:30 - 2:30 (cell phones / personal devices need to be stored away in bags, purses or pockets).

-Students will NOT be permitted to use cell phones / personal electronic devices and head phones / ear buds in all CHS bathrooms, Locker Rooms and any other unauthorized areas.
+Students will NOT be permitted to use cell phones / personal electronic devices and headphones / earbuds in all CHS bathrooms, Locker Rooms and any other unauthorized areas.

 Students who need to make a phone call upon arriving at school should come to the main office.
-The Main Office phone is not available for personal calls except for emergency situations Parents / Guardians should not be calling their child's cell phone during school hours.
+The Main Office phone is not available for personal calls except for emergency situations Parents / Guardians should avoid calling their child's cell phone during school hours.